Can You Use an LLC for Estate Planning Advantages?

 Once all of an LLC's members have signed it, an operating agreement is legally binding and protects members from personal liability for the company's debts and other obligations.
-However, if there is no agreement, most states have default rules that are applied.
-These default rules are generally vague and provide some asset protection but are not written with estate planning in mind.
-So be sure that your LLC's operating agreement is valid and that it serves your needs as an estate planning tool.
+However, if there is no agreement, most states have applied default rules.
+These default rules are generally vague and provide some asset protection but must be written with estate planning in mind.
+So be sure your LLC's operating agreement is valid and serves your needs as an estate planning tool.

 Have More Questions?
 Ask an Attorney

 LLCs are complicated on their own.
-Ensuring that a family LLC set up for estate planning purposes meets your needs adds an additional layer of complexity.
+Ensuring that a family LLC set up for estate planning purposes meets your needs adds additional complexity.
 If you are forming a family LLC, it is recommended that you meet with a local attorney who has experience with both establishing LLCs and estate planning.
-A skilled attorney will ensure that you follow all of the legal formalities necessary to set up a family LLC and that it serves the estate planning purposes for which it is intended.
+A skilled attorney will ensure you follow all the legal formalities necessary to establish a family LLC.
+They will also ensure the LLC will serve the estate planning purposes for which it is intended.